humphd/learn-travis/README.md

 This is the info Travis needs to deploy my code after a successful build (i.e., all tests pass).

-Next I need to tell Heroku about the binary dependenies I need for the `image-to-ascii`.
+Next I found that I needed to tell Heroku about the binary dependenies for the `image-to-ascii` module (see [bug](https://github.com/mcollina/heroku-buildpack-graphicsmagick/issues/27)).
 It uses a number of libraries that need to exist in the operating system, all of which I'll add to an `Aptfile`:

 ```
 graphicsmagick